-For printing with PLA and a regular 3D printer, it is usually recommended to set the temperature at 200° C and the speed at about 60mm/s.
-It is nonetheless also valuable to follow the recommendations of both the filament and the printer manufacturers.
-It is a usual practice of filament manufacturers to state the optimal temperature range on the box containing the filament spool.
+For printing with PLA and a regular 3D printer, it is usually recommended to set the temperature at 200° C and the speed at about 60mm/s, as well as looking at the manufacturer’s specifications for that specific filament.

 It is worth mentioning that, although most plastics used in 3D printing are thermoplastics, each one has its own specific temperature range.
 Another very popular filament, ABS, requires much higher temperatures than PLA.
 It is not uncommon to set the temperature of the print to 245° C when using said plastic.